MidnattLantern/hidoc/TESTING.md

 The text box that let you filter by keywords should only return projects with any content having that filter criteria.
 Theory from tutor: the field cannot filter by text input because the API don't have filters.
 IMPORTANT NOTE: The API originaly used non-generic views.
 After a revisit to the Moments DRF-API tutorial, I discovered that the cause why there's no filter options, was because the model was non-generic.
 After switching to genric view, the filter appeared.
 I don't know if it is possible to add filter options using non-generic views, but regardless, this is one reason to use generic views.
+- Solution: Transition to generic views in the backend API.
+- Why?
+I don't know if it's possible to use filter without generic views, but by the way the training model is structured, it is required to use generic views, as it is required to get filters to be working.

 Transitioning to generic models
 ---